AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 ---

 # Batching with API Mesh for Adobe Developer App Builder

+The `n+1` problem occurs when you request multiple pieces of information which causes `n` queries to a source instead of using a single query.
+Since each query takes approximately the same amount of time, processing many queries can lead to degraded performance.
+In this example, a Reviews API contains reviews of your products by SKU.
+Without batching, you would need to query each SKU individually to return the corresponding reviews.

 Batching allows you to combine a group of requests into a single request, turning multiple queries into a single one.
 Compared to sending multiple queries simultaneously, batched requests result in better response times.
 They also avoid issues with rate-limiting.